Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ## Terraform project

-In this moment we can create the [Terraform](https://terraform.io/) files, using the [terraform dsl or with JSON format](https://www.terraform.io/docs/configuration/syntax.html) (all the **.tf** files will be executed in parallel if there is no dependency between instructions):
+Terraform uses text files to describe infrastructure and to set variables.
+These text files are called Terraform configurations and end in .tf.
+We can create the [Terraform](https://terraform.io/) files, using the [terraform dsl or in JSON format](https://www.terraform.io/docs/configuration/syntax.html) (all the **.tf** files will be executed in parallel if there is no dependency between instructions).
+In this sample the configuration files will be:

 ### **outputs.tf**:

-Definition for the output to show in the screen
+Outputs define values that will be highlighted to the user when Terraform applies:

 ```json
 output "ebs_address" {